-A collaborative, interdisciplinary, and immersive opportunity for conversations around humanity’s response to the climate crisis for researchers, contemplatives and changemakers.
+A collaborative, interdisciplinary, and immersive opportunity to deepen work and connections around humanity’s response to the climate crisis for researchers, contemplatives, and changemakers.

 What to Expect

-- Curated small group breakout sessions for storytelling, reflection, and action
+- Curated breakout sessions for storytelling, reflection, and action

-- Live intergenerational, interdisciplinary panel discussions for fostering inquiry and dialogue
+- Interdisciplinary panel discussions for fostering inquiry and dialogue

-- Social forums to network with participants and faculty, share new ideas, discuss topics of interest, and find new collaborators
+- Social forums to network with participants and faculty

 - Poster presentations with interactive discussion boards